What's New in BNAPS

 27 Jun 2024

-The June issue of the Dead Letter Office Study Group newsletter features reports of several new finds.
+The June issue of the Dead Letter Office Study Group newsletter, No. 14, features reports of several new finds.

 Hugh Rathbun was given a 1946 catalogue by a local Post Office that had a list of Dead Letter Office envelopes for both internal and external use.